freifunk-gluon/gluon/docs/features/multidomain.rst

       - ``true``, ``false``
       - ``{ 'foo', 'bar' }``

-- Because each domain is considered as an own layer 2 network, these values should be different in each domain:
+- Because each domain is considered a separate layer 2 network, these values should be different in each domain:

   - next_node.ip4